Mchristos/information-theory/README.md

 # Information Theory

-A python library for information-theoretic tools based on NumPy
+A python library for information-theoretic computations based on NumPy

 Includes computation of